jaimalhi/CMPT371_A3_Battleship/README.md

 Player 2 will also be prompted to place their ships.

 ### Step 4 — Ship Placement (Both Players)
+*Note: this is how to place ships when using the terminal UI and not GUI.*

 Each player places 5 ships one at a time.
 When prompted, enter the ship name, starting row, starting column, and orientation: